oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 Product IDs (`product_ids`) are of value type Products (`products_t`).

-Restart required by remediation (`restart_required`) of value type `object` with the 1 mandatory property Type (`type`) and the optional property Details (`details`) provides information on type of restart is required by this remediation to become effective.
+Restart required by remediation (`restart_required`) of value type `object` with the 1 mandatory property Category (`category`) and the optional property Details (`details`) provides information on category of restart is required by this remediation to become effective.

 ```
       "restart_required": {